Disaster Support / Volunteer Activities

 ITOCHU Corporation donated ¥10 million in disaster relief to Hokkaido's government for those affected by the earthquake that occurred with an epicenter in the central and eastern area of the Iburi district in Hokkaido on September 6, 2018.

-General Manager Sawanoi of the Hokkaido Branch presented the certificate to Governor Harumi Takahashi of Hokkaido on October 29, expressing his intention for ITOCHU to undertake initiatives that play a role in facilitating Hokkaido's early recovery from the disaster.
-Governor Takahashi reciprocated with a letter of thanks, stating that disaster countermeasures after the earthquake were proceeding smoothly and that the relief would be used in a meaningful way.
+General manager of the Hokkaido branch presented the certificate to Former governor Harumi Takahashi of Hokkaido on October 29, expressing his intention for ITOCHU to undertake initiatives that play a role in facilitating Hokkaido's early recovery from the disaster.
+Former governor Takahashi reciprocated with a letter of thanks, stating that disaster countermeasures after the earthquake were proceeding smoothly and that the relief would be used in a meaningful way.

 Donations made by ITOCHU employees from September 10 to 26 (along with matched donations by the company that amounted to ¥2,187,072) are being used via the NPO Peace Boat Disaster Relief Volunteer Center (PBV) for the following activities centering on Atsuma-cho and its neighboring municipalities, Abira-cho and Mukawa-cho.

 - Improving the conditions of evacuation shelters (purchase and installation of supplies such as searchlights, etc.)